wplf/UCB-CS161-sp24/README.md

 # cs161-sp24

+Hello there!
-This is the project implementation of myself for the course CS161 at the University of California, Berkeley.
+This is the implementation of the course CS161 at the University of California, Berkeley, which is a course on computer security.

-Hope to help you.
+In project 1, you will learn how to use the gbd debugger and exploit the vulnerability in the C program.
+And I am still working on it.